Comparative Testing of Subgrid Models for Fast Neutrino Flavor Conversions in Core-collapse Supernova Simulations: Numerical Method

-where $\alpha$, and $\gamma_{ij}$ denote the lapse function and the spatial metric, respectively.
-The left hand side represents the advection terms, and the first term in the right hand side represent the collision terms for the classical Boltzmann equation.
+where {$t$, $r$, $\epsilon$, $\theta_\nu$}, $\alpha$, and $\gamma_{ij}$ denote the {time, radius, energy, zenith angle in momentum space,} lapse function and the spatial metric, respectively. {Under 1D, the dependences on $\theta$, $\phi$ (zenith and azimuth angles in configuration space) and $\phi_\nu$ (azimuth angle in momentum space) are dropped.} The left hand side represents the {neutrino transport in the phase space}, and the first term in the right hand side {($S_{\rm rad}$)} represent the collision terms for the classical Boltzmann equation.
 The second term on the right hand side, $S_{\rm osc}$ represents the effects of FFC, which is calculated based on the method described in Sec. \ref{sec:subgrid}.
 The factors $\omega_{(t)}$ and $\omega_{(\theta_\nu)}$ are defined as

-where $p^\mu$ denotes the neutrino four-momentum.
-The tetrad bases are given as
+where $p^\mu$ denotes the neutrino four-momentum. {The covariant derivative is denoted with $\nabla$.} The tetrad bases are given as

 General relativistic hydrodynamical equation \cite{Shibata2016nure.book.....S} limited to spherical symmetry becomes: